interpaystellar/pausable-udt/README.md

 # `pausable-udt`
+>
+> [[EN/CN] Script-Sourced Rich Information - 来源于 Script 的富信息](https://talk.nervos.org/t/en-cn-script-sourced-rich-information-script/8256): General introduction to SSRI.
+>
+> [`pausable-udt`](https://github.com/Alive24/pausable-udt): The first fully SSRI compliant and production ready contract that exemplifies all use cases that SSRI protocool covers.
+>
+> [`ssri-server`](https://github.com/ckb-devrel/ssri-server): Server for calling SSRI methods.
+>
+> [`ckb_ssri_sdk`](https://github.com/Alive24/ckb_ssri_sdk) : Toolkit to help developers build SSRI-Compliant smart contracts on CKB by providing public Module Traits which would receive first party infrastructure support across the ecosystem, such as CKB Explorer, JoyID wallet, etc, and useful utility functions and macros to simplify the experience of building SSRI-Compliant contract.
+>
+> [`ckb_ssri_cli`](https://github.com/Alive24/ckb_ssri_cli): Command Line Interface for general users, moderators, and devs to interact with SSRI-Compliant Contracts deployed on CKB Network.
+Also exemplifies how to interact with SSRI compliant contract in Node.js.
+>
+> [`ssri-test`](https://github.com/Hanssen0/ssri-test): First prototype of SSRI-Compliant contract.

 This is a SSRI-compliant smart contract that implements a pausable UDT (User-Defined Token) with the SSRI protocol.
 By maintaining and referring to the `UDTPausableData` , transactions involving UDT would in effect pause minting, transferring, and burning behaviors when any paused lock hash is involved in the transaction.
 Moreover, the pause list would be publicly accessible and readable to the general public for any decentralized financial arrangements.